-- device is the device indicator (as in !FSKIP) of the device that is to have an end-of-file written on it. - number is the number of end-of-files to be written.
-If absent, one end-of-file is written.
+device is the device indicator (as in !FSKIP) of the device that is to have an end-of-file written on it.
 XEQ The !XEQ control command loads the first program from whatever file the OV operational label is currently assigned to.
 For foreground programs, the command must be preceded by an FG key-in.